PetrK39/gelbooru_deep_search/readme.md

 ### Arguments

 - `-t`, `--tags`: Space-separated list of tags to search for.
-- `-o`, `--output`: Output file where the search results will be saved.
+- `-o`, `--output`: Output file where the search querries will be saved.

 ### Example